GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_SystemPartialFunction](../../stereotypes.md#SAF_SystemPartialFunction)

-Specifies the fact that a Partial Function is a part of a System Function and defines details of the System Function.
+Specifies the fact that a System Partial Function is a decomposed part of a System Function and defines details of the System Function it belongs to.
 ## System Process
 exposed in viewpoint [System Capability Mapping Viewpoint](../../viewpoints/System-Capability-Mapping-Viewpoint.md)